simonw/sqlite-utils/docs/cli-reference.rst

               height float \
               photo blob --pk id

+      Valid column types are text, integer, float and blob.

     Options:
       --pk TEXT                 Column to use as primary key --not-null TEXT           Columns that should be created as NOT NULL